vassdeniss/vassdeniss/README.md

 Personally I find programming more fun than graphic design and that's what I am prioritising.
 I love reading and learning about all things technology everyday.

 In my free time I love to play a lot of games, program on some small projects and I love solving rubik cubes.
 Favourite color and food are orange and french fries respectively!
 I also like green and red.
-My birthdate is 6th of Octomber.
+My birthdate is 6th of October.

 ## 📑Certificates
 [Software University - Programming Basics C# - July 2021](https://softuni.bg/certificates/details/112260/58fd4d38)